Aircraft General Knowledge (AGK)

 Every engine will use oil but the amount of oil is dependent on several factors.
 The oil usage will be dependent on:

-A new engine which doesnt have already lubricated piston springs uses more oil.
-The same counts for older engines with much wear to the piston springs.
+A new engine which doesnt have already lubricated piston rings uses more oil.
+The same counts for older engines with much wear to the piston rings.

 Constant Speed Propellors (7)

 Constant Speed Propellors or variable pitch propellors are propellors where the angle of the propellor blades can be adjusted based on the phase of flight.
-Planes with this feature often have more blades than 2 on each propellor and are equipped with a blue Prop RPM handle in the cockpit, next to the black throttle and red mixture.
+Planes with this feature are equipped with a blue Prop RPM handle in the cockpit, next to the black throttle and red mixture.
 Pro’s of planes with this feature is that they are much more efficient, generating more thrust with less engine RPM.
-With the black handle, we control fuel inlet pressure which is called Manifold pressure and with the blue handle we control the speed of the propellor, the RPM and indirectly the blade angle.
+With the black handle, we control throttle/manifold pressure, and with the blue handle we select the propellor RPM.
+The governor then changes the blade angle to maintain the selected RPM within the operating limits.

 Planes equipped with constant speed propellors are also equipped with a governor.
 This is a part in the plane that actually sets the correct propellor blade based on the handle setting.

-As the propellor will always rotate at the same RPM, the angle of attack and drag can reduce when in horizontal flight as we go at a faster airspeed.
+As the propellor governor tries to maintain the selected RPM, the angle of attack and drag can reduce when in horizontal flight as we go at a faster airspeed.
 This makes the plane setting a more coarse blade angle to increase this, making the engine run on lower RPMs than with fixed pitch propellors and having more control + efficient use of engine power.

 Most blade-change systems are hydraulic, but some are also powered electrically.
 Hydraulic systems make use of the oil pressure to control the mechanism, so this also uses engine oil.